From Delhi to the Top: A Step-by-Step Trek Plan to Chandrashila

 What to Pack for the Chopta–Tungnath–Chandrashila Trek

-• Sturdy trekking shoes
+• Sturdy trekking shoes with proper grip

-• Sunscreen, sunglasses, cap
+• Sunscreen, sunglasses, and a cap for sun protection

 chopta tungnath trek